m0nk3h/pvpnmon2/README.md

 	and make sure they are in the same folder.
 	**Optionally**, download logo.gif and place in same folder, for a background logo.

-Run 'sudo pvpn -c' to establish an initial connection.

 Run pvpnmon from terminal with 'python3 pvpnmon.py &'  -  **in the directory where you downloaded pvpnmon.py to**.

 **Alternatively**, run 'python3 pvpnmon.py -top &' to keep the monitor window above other windows.

-Terminal may ask for your SU password, as internally it runs 'sudo pvpn --status', and other commands.
+Terminal may ask for your SU password, as internally it runs 'sudo protonvpn status', and other commands.
 It may take a few seconds for the GUI to launch, as it will query the ProtonVPN servers..

 CTRL-C after running, to release terminal window.